 Before initiating the learning session, ensure you have all the training essentials to train your German Shepherd effectively.
 You will need:

-- Treats: Purchase tasty and healthy training treats for your German Shepherd puppy.
-I like Zuke’s Puppy Naturals from Amazon as they’re perfect for obedience training as they’re nice and soft and only 3.5 calories per treat.
+• Treats: Purchase tasty and healthy training treats for your German Shepherd puppy.
+I like Zuke’s Puppy Naturals from Amazon.
+They’re nice and soft for obedience training and only 3.5 calories per treat.
 I also like to use small pieces of chicken or meat.

-- Crate/Kennel: When you teach your GSD puppy the command “KENNEL” or “CRATE,” you’ll need to point at one.
+• Crate/Kennel: When you teach your GSD puppy the commands “KENNEL” or “CRATE,” you must point at one.
 Choose a crate large enough for your puppy to grow into.
 A size 48″ is perfect.
-I recommend a crate with convenience features like double doors and a tray, such as the Midwest Homes for Pets iCrate from Amazon.
+I recommend a crate with convenience features like double doors and a tray, such as the Midwest Homes for Pets iCrate.
 This also has an all-inclusive divider, so you’ve nothing else to buy.

-- Toys: Toys serve both as a reward during training and as play objects.
+• Toys: Toys serve as a reward during training and as play objects.
 You might want to give your puppy his favorite toy when he learns a new command or when teaching the “LET GO” command.
-I love the KONG Puppy Toy from Amazon as it’s perfect for German Shepherds being highly durable for those razor teeth.
+I love the KONG Puppy Toy as it’s perfect for German Shepherds, being highly durable for those razor teeth.
 This toy is incredible for chewing, playing chase, and fetch – or you can even stuff it with treats.

-With your training tools ready, you can proceed to the other obedience training steps.
+You can proceed to the other obedience training steps with your training tools ready.

-3. Teach Your GSD Basic Commands Using Verbal and Gestural Cues
+3. Teach Basic Commands Using Verbal and Gestural Cues

 Every good and well-behaved German Shepherd you see around should immediately tell you of a well-trained dog.
 While some people assume that dogs can guess what is in their minds and execute it, this is never true.